 Getting Around Singapore

-To use GRAB, simply download the app and create an account.
-When you need a ride somewhere, book a GRAB in the app and you’ll be quoted a price.
+To use GRAB, download the app and create an account.
+When you need a ride somewhere, book a GRAB in the app, and you’ll be quoted a price.
 It’s super quick and easy.

 Taxis work great as well and are the more ‘traditional’ approach to getting around.
 You’ll generally need to book in advance by calling, though you can also wave them down on the street.

-If you are visiting Singapore for a while and are bringing along the family or a group of friends, then renting a car is a great option.
-It gives you a lot of freedom to get around, especially if you are interested in doing some trips outside of Singapore – yes, you can drive to Malaysia!
+If you are visiting Singapore for a while and bringing along the family or a group of friends, renting a car is a great option.
+It gives you a lot of freedom to get around, especially if you are interested in making some trips outside of Singapore – yes, you can drive to Malaysia!

-It is incredibly expensive to own a car in Singapore thanks to high import taxes, petrol taxes, and ownership fees.
+It is costly to own a car in Singapore, thanks to high import taxes, petrol taxes, and ownership fees.
 If you choose to rent a car, expect to pay a premium – it isn’t the cheapest way to get around the city.